CharltonBrown/charltonbrown/README.md

 ## Prerequisites

 - Node.js installed locally, I recommend at least v.14
-- A membership to the Crezco organisation on GitHub
+- A membership to the CharltonBrown organisation on GitHub
-- A membership to the Crezco organisation on Vercel
+- A membership to the CharltonBrown organisation on Vercel

 ## Install steps